starquakee/CS-Funding/milestone1.md

 To register the teacher as a user, the user has the attributes of the research group to which he belongs.
 If the user runs multiple research groups, he can view the information/forms of these research groups, and then maintain his fund balance, fund application, etc. At the same time, record the fund utilization rate and other information of the project he applied for.
 The approver, as the administrator, should be able to decide whether the application form is approved or not, if it is not approved, go back to the application to modify it, and if it is approved, check whether the application is complete.

 ## 2. Development Process

 ### 2.1 Process Models

-(This section describes the type of process to be followed,and why you choose this model.)
+#### Incremental Process Models

+We decided to use Incremental Process Models as our development process model.
+Our project is designed to split into multiple parts and each part can be a waterfall.
+Compared with other models, it's easier to get users' feedback and easier to design and debug in each small function part.
+By using this model, more rapid delivery and deployment of useful software is available.
+Also it is particularly useful when staffing is unavailable for a complete implementation

 ### 2.2 Project Schedule